 ever we go.
 Even the Coast Guard dropped by, not to inspect but just

 to ask how fast she could sail.
 We typically cruise down wind at 8-9knts

 with just the Genny.
 It sails flat and straight and is easy to tack.

 This Hirondelle 24 MK1 with a dual axel trailer (roller banks for easy launching) is ready to go cruising or racing.
-It was refit in 2010 and the following equipment list documents all that is NEW:
+The boat went through a major refit in 2010.

 - Raymarine ST40 -Wind